nextcloud/appstore/docs/docker.rst

 Deploying the Image
 ===================

-Copy your built image (nextcloudappstore.tar.gz) onto your production server.
+Upload the **nextcloudappstore.tar.gz** archive onto your production server.

 Initial Setup
 -------------